Normal Infant Sleep Development

 By the time babies are 3 months old some (but not all) begin to start settling (sleeping through a night-time feed for a stretch of up to 5 hours).
 By the time they are 5 months old half of them may have started to sleep for an eight-hour stretch on some nights.
 Generally, though, babies do not sleep all night-every night until they are close to a year old.
 One study investigating infant sleep duration found that 27% of babies had not regularly slept from 10pm to 6am by the age of 1 year.
 13% of babies had not regularly slept through for 5 hours or more by the age of 1 year.Sleeping Through the Night: The Consolidation of Self-regulated Sleep Across the First Year of Life.
 Henderson et al, 2010.
 Click here for a summary of this research

-More detailed information about normal sleep for babies can be found here.
+More detailed information about normal sleep for babies can be found on our Health Professionals pages.